 Conditions of Use

 Free-weight training equipment - The use of the free weights and training aids in the training area (the black rubber-crumbed area around the scaffold bars by the wooden hold training walls) come with additional risks of injuries to yourself and others.
 This equipment is for those 18 years old or more, unless under the supervision or guidance of a professional coach or physical trainer.
-Before using any of the weights or training aids in the training area you must ensure you have received professional training or advice on how to use them.
-This may be from a physical trainer at another gym or by a member of the Boulder Shack Physical Training team.
-Please ask any Boulder Shack team member for information on how to book this.
 Boulder Shack is not responsible or liable for any injuries, losses or damages that arise from the use of equipment in this area.
-Before using any equipment, each time, you are responsible for reading, and following the instructions of the current signage in the vicinity of the equipment you using.
+If you are unsure of how to safely use any of the equipment in this area, please speak to a member of the Boulder Shack Team.

 Medical Conditions - If the participant has any sort of medical condition or pre-existing injury this may make it more likely that the participant is injured while bouldering or using the training facilities.
 Please consult your doctor for advice about the extra risk involved.